maxblee/clipivot/README.md

 ## Developer Guide
 Now that you've used `csvpivot`, do you want to help make it better?
-I've concocted a guide (TODO) with some suggestions of things I'd like to see improved.
-The guide is designed to allow people with no coding experience, people who have written code in languages other than Rust, and people who have written code in Rust to help.
+I've concocted a [developer guide](https://docs.rs/csvpivot/0.0.1/index.html) with some suggestions of things I'd like to see improved.
+The guide is designed to allow people with no coding experience, people who have written code but haven't written any Rust, and people who have written code in Rust to help.
 So don't by any means feel like you're not qualified to improve this project.

-And I really mean that: If you can't even figure out what this program does after reading the `--help` message and this guide, you can make `csvpivot`'s documentation better.
-Just contact me and let me know what's confusing you.
+And I really mean that.
+People who don't have much (or any) coding experience are likely going to be better able at showing me where `csvpivot`'s documentation needs to be improved than developers with years of experience.

 ## Contact Me
 If you have any questions about `csvpivot` or if you have identified any bugs in the program or you want